zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/ff_isolation.rst

   attributes covers 'A_RWXN'.

 .. important::
-  The default memory map is not involved in this example, because it grants PSA RoT domain program (especially SPM) the ability to access the place not covered in an explicitly defined region.
-In a system lack of enough MPU regions, the default memory map can be applied, in this case, the whole image layout needs to be audited to find out if the uncovered region contains garbage or gadget data which could provide an attack.
+   The default memory map grants PSA RoT domain components the ability to access the place not covered in an explicitly defined region.
+This characteristic can be used for saving regions.
+In the case when the default memory map is applied, the uncovered regions need to be audited to make sure all assets are placed properly.

 Interfaces
 ==========